-A. Develop an internal team of Risk Management experts
+- Develop an internal team of Risk Management experts.

-B. Internally source personnel from the line function to take up Risk Management function
+- Internally source personnel from the line function to take up Risk Management function.

-Option A above is not a cost-effective strategy for SME’s but may seem suitable for large groups having activities spread over multiple industries.
+First Option above is not a cost-effective strategy for SME’s but may seem suitable for large groups having activities spread over multiple industries.

-Option B, on the other hand, would impair the independence necessary for the activity to be professionally successful in its execution.
+Second Option on the other hand, would impair the independence necessary for the activity to be professionally successful in its execution.

 Organizations who choose to outsource their Risk Management Function needs to identify a suitable process for outsourcing the Risk Management activity with a partner who is actively engaged in the practice of Risk Consultation across multiple industries.